 Q. How can the industry stay compliant with the latest food contact regulations and best practice?

 Keeping up to date with the developments in the food contact field and related areas in the EU, EU Member States, and other jurisdictions such as the U.S., China and Japan is critical particularly for those companies operating in a global marketplace.
 It enables business operator to take initiatives in a cost effective manner, notably, to adapt their food contact materials in time to ensure continued compliance with the applicable requirements.

-Why is this international conference relevant to the industry right now?
+Q. Why is this international conference relevant to the industry?

 Attending this international conference is a very effective way for industry to learn more about the latest hot topics impacting the food contact sector and to interact with European Commission and Member State officials, trade association representatives and other legal and scientific experts that can provide unique insights into the ongoing challenges that industry is facing.
 It is particularly relevant right now due to the rapidly changing regulatory landscapes in the EU and further after